ritika-b/documentation/docs/Using Randomness/get-a-random-number.md

 In this example, the subscription for multiple consumers is managed by an external account.
 Steps to set up this configuration:

-1. Create a subscription with no consumers `createSubscription()`.
+1. Create a subscription with `createSubscription()`.
 Make a note of the subscriptionId emitted in the `SubscriptionCreated` log.
 TODO: metamask screen shots
 1. Deploy your applications which expose a `setSubscriptionId(uint64 subId)` like `VRFConsumerExternalSubOwner` does and record all their addresses.
 1. Register all the applications `addConsumer(uint64 subId, address consumer)` .
 TODO: metamask screen shots
 1. Fund the subscription with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId));`